StatisticalProgrammer2020/Project-5-Dataquest/README.md

 This dataset contains 424 rows and 19 columns (this does not include other datasets loaded in this project).

+Other datasets which include survey data contain the following dimensions: masterfile11_d75 - 56 rows and 1773 columns masterfile11_gened - 1646 rows and 1942 columns

 # Summary of Variables

 The datasets provided here contain survey data collected from all parents, all teachers, and students in grades 6 - 12 of the NYC schools.
 Based on the provided data dictionary, the datasets can be divided into three parts: